Botanical Miracles Chemistry of Plants That Changed the World

 — A. Fry, Wesleyan University, for CHOICE, June 2017 Vol. 54 No. 10.

-'The book, reporting the daily use of the plant products from every corner of the globe, represents a valuable source of innovative knowledge for all scientists, marketing managers and university students of both the medical and chemical community who wish to learn and appreciate in simple and practical ways the magic biology and chemistry of plants with extraordinary diversity of use and range of properties their active ingredient have.’
+‘The book, reporting the daily use of the plant products from every corner of the globe represents a valuable source of innovative knowledge for all scientists, marketing managers, and university students of both the medical and chemical community who wish to learn and appreciate in simple and practical ways the magic biology and chemistry of plants with the extraordinary diversity of use and range of properties their active ingredients have.’

 — P. Morganti, Editor-in-Chief, Journal of Applied Cosmetology